-LSD is a substance praised by hippies and tech moguls alike.
-Because of the drug’s mixed reputation and prevalence in pop culture, many people write off the potential dangers of LSD use and instead see it as a ticket to enlightenment.
+LSD/acid is a substance praised by hippies and tech moguls alike.
+Because of the drug’s mixed reputation and prevalence in pop culture, many people write off LSD’s potential dangers and see it as a ticket to enlightenment.
 It turns out that the effects of this substance are more complicated and often riskier than they appear.

-What are the Side Effects of LSD and Alcohol?
+Side Effects of Mixing Acid and Alcohol

 - Dry mouth

-- Extreme changes in mood
+- Appetite changes

-Dangers of Mixing LSD and Alcohol
+Unpredictability – #1 Danger of Mixing LSD and Alcohol

-Treatment for LSD and Alcohol
+Treatment for LSD and Alcohol Use

 If you or someone you love is abusing alcohol, LSD or other substances, turn to professionals you can trust.
 At The Recovery Village, our dedicated staff of nurses, counselors, doctors and psychologists have helped countless people overcome addiction and substance misuse.
 Evidence-based detox, inpatient, outpatient and aftercare measures set you up for success from day one.
 Contact our intake coordinators to begin the treatment process today.